 The Flu’s Underlying Causes

-Coughing, fever, and exhaustion are all signs of a cold or Flu virus.
+Coughing, fever, and exhaustion are signs of a cold or flu virus.
 Antibiotics are ineffective in treating viral infections because viruses rather than bacteria cause them.
 An exception to this guideline is antibiotics if the Flu has led to further health issues.

 Here’s What You Can Do To Help Prevent Flu Where Possible.